Repair Café Newburyport is organized by the Time Trade Network of Greater Newburyport and Toward Zero Waste Newburyport.

 Beth Munro

-Some time ago, Beth stumbled upon an article about Repair Cafés.
-She found the concept so fascinating, that she felt she needed to do SOMETHING with the information.
-After sharing it with Elizabeth Marcus, who she knew was involved in Transition Newburyport, and with Christin Walth, who she knew as a local Zero Waste guru, she thought, “Phew, now I can stop thinking about that.”
+A few years after becoming a founding member of the Time Trade Network of Greater Newburyport, Beth stumbled upon an article about Repair Cafés.
+She found the concept to be so fascinating, she knew she needed to do SOMETHING with the information.
+After sharing it with Elizabeth Marcus, who she knew was involved in Transition Newburyport, and with Christin Walth, who she knew as a local Toward Zero Waste guru, she thought, “Phew, now I can stop thinking about that.”
 Ha!
-Recycling has always been important to Beth.
-As an undergrad at UNH, she helped to start the first Recycling Club – before it was in fashion!
+The environment has always been important to Beth.
+As an undergrad at UNH, she had even helped to start the first Recycling Club–before it was in fashion!
 Today, she is amazed at how much more can be done via modern Zero Waste efforts.

 Margaret Thomas